debayandesarkar/user-file-service/README.md

 The service has two endpoints.
 After starting the service locally ,refer http://localhost:8080/swagger-ui/index.html to view the endpoints.

-1. To add users in the file , submit a post request using Swagger [http://localhost:8080/swagger-ui/index.html#/user-file/insertUserData](http://localhost:8080/swagger-ui/index.html#/user-file/insertUserData) .
+1. To add users in the file , submit a post request using Swagger link [http://localhost:8080/swagger-ui/index.html#/user-file/insertUserData](http://localhost:8080/swagger-ui/index.html#/user-file/insertUserData) .
 2. Click the "**Try it out**" button on the right-hand corner and post the below example request body.
 Change values to submit multiple requests.

 `   { "userID": "debadesarkar",